lexus899/Connect-Cuisine/README.md

 ## User Stories

-* As a user, I want to see a variety of new and local food spots in my area.
+* As a user, I want to see blogs about local food spots in my area.

+* As a user I want to have an option to change the category of food im looking for.

-* As a user, I want to be able to create an account.
+* As a user, I want to be able to create an account, login, and logout.

+* As a user I want to be able to create a post about my experience at restaurants in my area, and include an image.

-* As a registered user, I want to be able to see the restaurants I visited and save them for later.
+* As a registered user, I want to be able to discuss restaurant experiences with users in my area.

 ### Acceptance Criteria

-* It's done when the `/` homepage route renders a list of all restaurants from the database.
+* It's done when the `/` homepage route renders a list of all blogs from the database.

-* It's done when the `/project/:id` route renders an individuals restaurant history based on the route parameter id.
+* It's done when the `/user/:id` route renders an individuals blog based on the route parameter id.

 * It's done when the `/login` route renders a form to log in and a form to create a new account.